Equivalency Credit for Career and Technical Education Courses

 - Aligned with current industry standards, as evidenced in the curriculum frameworks.
 The local career and technical advisory committee will certify that courses meet industry standards.

 The board will approve Advanced Placement (AP) computer science courses as equivalent to high school mathematics or science.
-Board approval of AP computer science as equivalent to high school mathematics requires that the student has successfully completed or is concurrently enrolled in Algebra II.
 The superintendent will adopt procedures to denote on the student’s transcript that AP computer science qualifies as a math-based quantitative course for students who complete it in their senior year.

 Adoption Date: 10.12.09